joeraven0/LG-RCT689H-IR-remote-for-Flipper-Zero/README.md

 3. On the Flipper Zero, open **Infrared → Saved remotes**.
 4. Select the file and test the signals with a clear line of sight to the device.

-## Reporting Issues or Additional Results

-Please open an issue or pull request and include:

-- the command that was tested,
-- whether it worked,
-- what the device did,
-- whether it worked in DVD or VHS/VCR mode.

-Reports can be used to correct commands, document model variations, or add missing functions.

 ## Technical Information

 - File format: Flipper Zero IR signals file, version 1